 You can still enjoy delicious food even if you’re in survival mode or living off-grid.

 Making a stockpile of items you don’t consume won’t help you in an emergency.
-Although survival is the aim, you are stockpiling goods that you never eat or love will make an already tricky circumstance even more difficult for your family.
+Although survival is the aim, stockpiling goods that you never eat, or that you hate will make an already tricky circumstance even more difficult for your family.

 I recommend keeping calorie-dense items on hand and meals that your family appreciates.
 Don’t be scared to include some comfort foods.
 We all need comfort in an emergency.